Byghtai/portal.byght.io/S3_CORS_TROUBLESHOOTING.md

 3. Paste the JSON configuration
 4. Save and wait for propagation (can take up to 15 minutes)

-## How the Hybrid Upload Works
+## How Direct Upload Works

-### Small Files (≤5MB)
-- Attempts direct S3 upload first
-- If CORS fails, automatically uses proxy upload through Netlify Function
-- User sees "uploading (via proxy)" status
+### All File Sizes
+- All files are uploaded directly to S3 using presigned URLs
+- No proxy fallback - CORS must be properly configured
-- Seamless experience with progress tracking
+- Progress tracking for all uploads

-### Large Files (>5MB)
-- Attempts direct S3 upload
-- If CORS fails, shows error with instructions to fix CORS configuration
-- Cannot use proxy due to Netlify Function 6MB limit
+- Supports files up to 100MB (configurable limit)

 ## Troubleshooting Steps